njau-steven/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to change current directory permissions
+Script to create and assign permissions to directory